Pakistanis in Japan: Illegal immigration

 Pakistani citizens once enjoyed the privilege of short-term visa-free entry to Japan, but when controversy arose in Japanese society over illegal foreign workers, the Japanese government revoked this privilege.
 With little chance of acquiring a work visa or even permission to enter the country, Pakistanis paid as much as ¥300,000 to people smugglers in the late 1980s and early 1990s to enter the country.
 According to Japanese government statistics, the number of Pakistanis illegally residing in Japan peaked in 1992 at 8,056 individuals and declined after that.
-However, Pakistani sources suggest that as late as 1999, the total population of Pakistanis was 25,000 and still included a significant amount of illegal immigrants.
+However, Pakistani sources suggest that as late as 1999, the total population of Pakistanis was 25,000 and still included a significant number of illegal immigrants.
 Some Pakistanis were able to obtain legal resident status by finding Japanese spouses.

 In recent years, Pakistan witnessed a shift in irregular migration trends, with Japan emerging as a new destination driven by economic hardship and increasingly creative smuggling tactics.
 A notable example involved Pakistani migrants posing as football players—first in January 2024, when 17 individuals disappeared after entering Japan, and again in June 2025, when 22 were deported from Osaka after failing to prove their team affiliation.
 Pakistani authorities later arrested the alleged mastermind behind the operation, which relied on forged documents from the Pakistan Football Federation and payments of around $15,000 per migrant.
 “Japan emerged as a new destination for illegal migration from Pakistan due to its demand for human resources,” said Tahir Naeem Malik, a professor at the National University of Modern Languages in Islamabad.
 Analysts noted that the case reflected a growing sophistication in human smuggling methods in response to stricter enforcement.